PSR Sensor in Cylindrical Concrete Sample

 Co-Founder & President

-Dr. Drach has over ten years of experience in numerical modeling techniques, applied statistics, data science, custom software and hardware development, and renewable energy engineering.
+Dr. Drach has over fifteen years of experience in numerical modeling techniques, applied statistics, data science, custom software and hardware development, and renewable energy engineering.
 He has published over 40 peer-reviewed articles, presented at over 20 international conferences, and gave 4 invited talks.
 He did his postdoctoral training in Computational Engineering and Sciences at the University of Texas at Austin.
 He holds a PhD in Mechanical Engineering from the University of New Hampshire.

 Kostiantyn Vasylevskyi, PhD